kudobuilder/kudo/keps/0009-operator-toolkit.md

 password:
   default: password
   description: "Password for the mysql instance"
+  trigger: deploy
 ```

 These values are meant to be overridden by Instance resources when instantiating an operator.

 This file undergoes a Go template pass on Instance instantiation before being parsed.
 This is described more in detail in [Parameters](#parameters).

+#### common/

+The common directory contains 0-to-many YAML manifests for all instances of the operator to leverage.
+The requirement/scope of these objects is defined in [KEP 0005](0005-cluster-resources-for-crds.md)

 #### templates/